-Honey stored in glass jars will crystallize slower than honey stored in plastic jars.
+Honey stored in a glass jar will crystallize slower than honey stored in a plastic jar.
 Also, if you infuse honey with herbs, expect that it will crystallize sooner if the herbs are leafy (such as rose or sage) than roots (such as ginger or garlic).
 In fact, fermented garlic and honey actually gets more fluid the longer it infuses.
 The larger root pieces are easier to pick out and ensure you have it all.

 How to Decrystallize Honey

-Honey crystals will dissolve when heated.
-However, heating the honey above 104F will destroy some of the beneficial enzymes.
-So the trick to decrystallizing honey and not destroying it’s beneficial enzymes is to heat the honey slowly and steadily until it’s liquid again.
+Honey melts when heated.
+However, you’ll want to heat the honey at a low temperature as heating the honey above 104F will destroy some of the beneficial enzymes.
+So the trick to decrystallizing honey and not destroying it’s beneficial enzymes is to heat the honey slowly and steadily until it’s in it’s liquid form again.

 If you have a gas oven with a pilot light, you can keep a jar of honey on the stove and the warmth from the pilot light will be enough to dissolve the crystals.